 - You may notice an increase in the noise the air purifier is making.

 - A Decreased airflow is an obvious effect of dirty filters.

-- Detection of Unusual odors suggests the activated carbon filter has lost its mojo.
+- Detection of Unusual odors suggests the activated carbon filter has lost its steam.

 - A Visibly clogged filter.

 When you use the air purifier for the first time, do not forget to remove the plastic cover from the filters.

 Investigating the power consumption of an air purifier is important.
 From a power consumption standpoint, Levoit LV-H135 does not draw much energy.
 The Rated power of this air purifier is 40 W while the standby power is just 0.8 W.